ruchi222/Pokemon-Music-Listener/README.md

 # Pokemon-Music-Listener
-An app using jQuery, and a simple music listener.
+An app using jQuery, and a music listener to listen to some tunes from my favourite video game franchise.